Catherine Howard – The King’s Jewel

 Tamzin Merchant as Catherine Howard in The Tudors (Screenshot/Fair Use)

-Catherine Howard was born at an unknown date, probably in 1524, as the daughter of Lord Edmund Howard, son of Thomas Howard, 2nd Duke of Norfolk, and Jocasta Culpeper.
+Catherine Howard was born at an unknown date, probably in 1524, the daughter of Lord Edmund Howard, son of Thomas Howard, 2nd Duke of Norfolk, and Jocasta Culpeper.
 She was one of five children.
-Her mother probably died in 1527 as her father had remarried to Dorothy Troyes, but the marriage was probably short, and he married for a third time to Margaret Jennings.
+Her mother probably died in 1527, as her father had remarried to Dorothy Troyes, but the marriage was probably short, and he married Margaret Jennings for a third time.

 Catherine was sent to live in the household of her step-grandmother, the Dowager Duchess of Norfolk, Agnes (née Tilney), after the deaths of her stepmothers.
 Catherine was closely related to Henry VIII’s second and third Queens.
 Her father’s sister, Elizabeth, was the mother of Henry VIII’s second wife, Anne Boleyn.
 Her father’s first cousin, Margery Wentworth, was the mother of Henry’s third wife, Jane Seymour.

 By 1536, Catherine was receiving music lessons from Henry Manox at the Dowager Duchess’s household.
-Musical talents were highly appreciated at court, and perhaps she was hoping for a place in the household of Jane Seymour.
+Musical talents were highly appreciated at court, and perhaps she was hoping for a place in Jane Seymour’s household.
 Henry Manox would later be accused of molesting Catherine during these years.
-She also became acquainted with Francis Dereham, who served into the household of the Duke of Norfolk.
-Catherine shared a chamber with other young women which was often visited by young gentlemen.
-Francis was one of these gentlemen though there is little evidence to suggest she consented to his advances.
+She also became acquainted with Francis Dereham, who served in the Duke of Norfolk’s household.
+Catherine shared a chamber with other young women which young gentlemen often visited.
+Francis was one of these gentlemen, though there is little evidence to suggest she consented to his advances.
 As Queen, her tainted childhood would come back to haunt her.

 By April, Catherine was granted forfeited goods of two murderers, and it became clear that the King intended to annul his marriage to Anne and marry Catherine.
 His infatuation with Catherine was an open secret.
 “This was first whispered by the courtiers, who observed the King to be much taken with another young lady of very diminutive stature, whom he now has.
 It is a certain fact, that about the same time many citizens of London saw the King very frequently in the day-time, and sometimes at midnight, pass over to her on the river Thames in a little boat.
 The Bishop of Winchester also very often provided feastings and entertainments for them in his palace, but the citizens regarded all this not as a sign of divorcing the Queen, but of adultery.”
 On 28 July 1540, Henry married Catherine shortly after his annulment.